aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/06_cleanup/_index.en.md

 >}}

 The status of the `wildrydes-step-module-resources` will change to **DELETE_IN_PROGRESS**.
 Deleting this CloudFormation stack can take a few minutes.
 Keep refreshing the page until the stack is gone.

+:white_check_mark: Congratulations!
+Successfully completed this workshop.
+You've covered a lot of materials.
+Feel free to review any of the sections again at your leisure.